qin-guan/study-harder/docs/np/ict/matt/5-assembly.md

 !!! tip

-    Functions vs Subroutines - the difference is that functions return values, while subroutines do not return values.
+    Functions vs Subroutines - the difference is that functions are used when a value is needed to be returned, while subroutines are used when a desired task is needed, but no return values are needed.

 ### Heap